qa-tech-training/BOAQAAIP_DAY4_LABS/Instructions.md

 ##### Deploy AWX
 3. For performance reasons, we will run AWX on a local VM using Hyper-V. Launch Hyper-V and start the AWX VM.
 4. Connect to the VM.
 The username and password are both 'qa'.
-Make a note of the VM's IP (run `ip addr show eth0 | grep "inet "`), and run the provided install_awx.sh script:
+Make a note of the VM's IP (run `ip addr show eth0 | grep "inet "`), and run the provided install_awx_kind.sh script:
 ```bash
 ./install_awx_kind.sh
 ```